 My research interests are in machine learning and statistics.
-I am specifically interested in interactive learning and learning settings involving feedback-driven data collection.
-My thesis focuses on interactive approaches for discovering and exploiting low-dimensional structure in data.
-More recently, I have been studying complex decision making problems with limited feedback, which fall under the umbrella of reinforcement learning.
+I am most excited about interactive learning, or learning settings that involve feedback-driven data collection.
+My recent interests revolve around decision making problems with limited feedback, including contextual bandits and reinforcement learning.

 Contextual Decision Processes with Low Bellman Rank are PAC-Learnable.